-The doctors of Binghamton Eye Associates, Binghamton, New York, proudly serve the complete eye care needs of patients throughout Broome and Tioga Counties, including these cities: Barker, Barton, Berkshire, Binghamton, Candor, Chenango, Colesville, Conklin, Dickinson, Endicott, Endwell, Fenton, Johnson City, Kirkwood, Lisle, Maine, Nanticoke, Newark Valley, Nichols, Owego, Port Dickinson, Richford, Sanford, Spencer, Tioga, Triangle, Union, Vestal, Whitney Point, Windsor and the northern tier of PA including Bradford, Susquehanna, Wayne and surrounding areas.
+The doctors of Binghamton Eye Associates, Binghamton, New York, proudly serve the complete eye care needs of patients throughout Broome and Tioga Counties, including these cities: Barker, Barton, Berkshire, Binghamton, Candor, Chenango, Colesville, Conklin, Dickinson, Endicott, Endwell, Fenton, Johnson City, Kirkwood, Lisle, Maine, Nanticoke, Newark Valley, Nichols, Owego, Port Dickinson, Richford, Sanford, Spencer, Tioga, Triangle, Union, Vestal, Whitney Point, Windsor and the northern tier of PA: Susquehanna County including these cities, Brackney, Friendsville, Great Bend, Hallstead, Little Meadows, Montrose, New Milford and Susquehanna.
+We also serve patients in Bradford and Wayne Counties.

 Ophthalmologists & Optometrist, Binghamton, New York Comprehensive Eye Care, Serving Broome and Tioga Counties